liyanafzl/liyanafzl.github.io/README.md

 ### FABLAB at MESCE

 FABLAB is a 3D fabrication lab that has been recently set up at our college.
 It is completely amazing considering the possibilities of turning imagination to reality.
 It consists of a lot of machines such as the 3D printer, CNC, laser cutter/engraver and others too.
 I am in the process of diving into the depths of knowledge of how we could turn one's imagination to reality.
 Actually this seems no less than magic.
 Atleast that is how I feel.
 So, here I am to share my experience at FABLAB, MESCE.
 I hope that anyone who goes through this will get an idea about the technology used in a 3D fabrication lab.
 Well ... explore and have fun.

 ![FABLAB class](/images/photo_2017-08-03_19-44-53.jpg)

 ### Course contents

-###### DAY 1 :Introduction to Fablab
+###### DAY 1 : Introduction to Fablab

 ###### Day 2 : Github Pages and Documentation

-###### Day 3: Electronics Production and CNC
+###### Day 3 : Electronics Production and CNC

 ###### DAY 4 : Vinyl Cutting